lucywyman/blog/source/content/summer-bucket-list-2017.rst

 reminder to partake than an aspirational list.
 Nonetheless, it bears writing and checking in.
 Here's what we're planning on doing:

-1. Take a `Salsa class`_ (I'm already signed up!)
+1. Take a `Salsa class`_ (I'm already signed up!) x
 2. Go to `Oaks Park`_
 3. Attend the `Oregon State Fair`_ (and maybe submit a baked good...)
 4. Go berry picking
 5. Go to Shakespeare in the Park in Seattle
-6. Have a barbecue
+6. Have a barbecue x
 7. Go to trivia night
 8. Go to `Last Thursday`_
 9. Bake some bread.
 Yeast scares me, and I want to get over it.